 After Henderson got on base was when he really showed his value to the team.
 In his first full season, he overtook Ty Cobb's American League single-season stolen base record.
 In doing so, he became the first and only American League player to ever surpass 100 stolen bases in a season, which he would do three times in his career.
 Two seasons later, Henderson would break Lou Brock's all-time single-season record with 130 steals, making him the unquestioned king of stolen bases and earning the nickname "The Man of Steal."

-Over the course of his career, Rickey Henderson was frequently in the mix for MVP voting and he came out on top in 1990, earning the Most Valuable Player award with the A's as he led the league in runs, stolen bases, and on-base percentage, while also adding 28 home runs.
-Henderson would go on to become the all-time leader in runs scored, joining the 3,000-hit club while with the San Diego Padres in 2001.
-He ultimately finished his career with 3,055 hits, nicely complimenting his record of 2,295 runs scored.
+Over the course of his career, Rickey Henderson was frequently in the mix for MVP voting and he came out on top in 1990.
+He ultimately finished his career with 3,055 hits, nicely complementing his record of 2,295 runs scored.
 Henderson was elected on his first ballot to the Hall of Fame in 2009 with Boston Red Sox slugger Jim Rice.

-Transitioning over to his card options, Rickey Henderson has plenty to collect and many more are notable than can be narrowed to just ten choices.
+Transitioning over to his card options, Rickey Henderson has plenty to collect and many more are notable than can be narrowed to just the choices covered here.
 One such example came early in his career.
 When the Fleer card company was producing tests for their 1982 set, they created cards of their new design.
-Some of the test cards reached the secondary market and one of these cards include a picture of A's pitcher Mike Norris while the name reads "Rickey Henderson."
-This error card is far too rare to include it in this top list but it is an interesting cardboard oddity.
+Some of the test cards reached the secondary market and one of these cards includes a picture of A's pitcher Mike Norris while the name reads "Rickey Henderson."
+This error card is far too rare to include in this top list but it is an interesting cardboard oddity.

 Rickey Henderson played for nine teams over his 25 seasons, making him a popular player among a large group of fans and resulting in a large amount of cardboard.
 In building this top list, card design, collector demand, and card value was all considered.

-Henderson has two cards in the premiere Fleer set from 1981 that appear to feature photographs that were taken just seconds apart.
-His standard base card #574 is on the left and another card honoring his breaking of Ty Cobb's American League stolen base record is on the right (#351).
+Henderson has two cards in the 1981 Fleer which feature photographs that appear to be taken just seconds apart.
+His standard base card (#574) is first and the card honoring his breaking of Ty Cobb's American League stolen base record (#351) follows.
 In total, Henderson led the league in stolen bases 12 times over his career.